DarianWells/osticket-prereqs/README.md

       - Fill out the rest of the information to create the admin user account.
 Make sure you remember the username and password
       - Before continuing, Heidi SQL must be installed in order to fill out the Database Settings information

+**Heidi SQL**

-40. Install HeidiSQL from the Installation Files list.
+1. Install HeidiSQL from the Installation Files list.

 41. In HeidiSQL create a new connection to the database.
 We will use the same user and password that was used when installing MySQL.
       - Click "new"